 Having your electrical cabinets tested pre-installation and commissioned in the factory can help you avoid all this hassle, as well as a multitude of other problems and setbacks that can impact your equipment’s performance and lifespan.

-Some factories can not only manufacture a prototype of your enclosures, ensuring that your equipment is fitted, configured and tested in a controlled environment and working exactly to specification, but they can also connect a string of cabinets together to simulate your network, giving you peace of mind by knowing that when the enclosures arrive on your site they would be ready to be bolted, plugged in and work perfectly fine.
+Some factories can not only manufacture a prototype of your enclosures, ensuring that your equipment is fitted, configured and tested in a controlled environment and working exactly to specification, but they can also connect a string of cabinets together to simulate your network, giving you peace of mind by knowing that when the enclosures arrive at your site they would be ready to be bolted, plugged in and work perfectly fine.

 How does the process work?